The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

 \subsection{$\beta$ variation with SN colour}

-Similarly to galaxy mass, we find significant differences (of up to $\sim3.5\sigma$) for the $\beta$ values obtained when dividing the sample by SN colour.
-Figure~\ref{fig:beta_step} (right panel) depicts the $\beta$ parameters versus colour for 1, 2, 3, and 4 colour bins divided according to the bin width; each bin has the same dimension but a different number of objects.
+Similarly to galaxy mass, we find significant differences (of up to $5.3\sigma$) for the $\beta$ values obtained when splitting the sample in SN colour intervals.
+Figure~\ref{fig:beta_step} (right panel) depicts the $\beta$ parameters versus colour for 1, 2, 3, and 4 colour bins divided according to the bin width; each bin has the same width but a different number of objects.
 All the results are also presented in Table~\ref{tab:beta}.
-As in the previous case, we also split the sample with respect to the number of objects and those results together are included in the Gaussian-process interpolation shown in orange.

-In this figure, we clearly see that $\beta$ changes with SN colour.
-First, for bluer colours, $\beta$ is small ($\sim 2.5$), then at redder colours it becomes larger reaching a maximum ($\sim 3.6$), and finally at even redder colours it seems to decrease again ($\sim 2.8$).
-This seemingly puzzling behaviour can be nonetheless explained in light of recent studies.
+In this figure, we clearly see that $\beta$ changes with observed SN colour.
+First, for bluer colours, $\beta$ is small ($\sim 2.5\pm0.2$), then at redder colours it becomes larger reaching a maximum ($\sim 3.9\pm0.3$), and finally at even redder colours it appears to decrease again ($\sim 3.0\pm0.2$), with differences of 3--5$\sigma$.
+Interestingly, when split into only two bins (red points), one may be led to think erroneously that there is no variation with SN colour \citep{Sullivan11}.
+This seemingly puzzling behaviour of $\beta$ with SN colour can be nonetheless explained in light of recent studies.
 On the one hand, we know that the $\beta$ approach we follow (Eq.~\ref{eq_standardisation}) is a simplification of a more complete treatment in which both intrinsic and extrinsic colour-magnitude components (Eq.~\ref{eq_standardisation_int}) play a role.
-Both \citet{Brout20} and \citet{Mandel17} find that the intrinsic SN colour-luminosity relation, $\beta_{\mathrm{int}}$, has low values of 1.8--2.2, which should dominate at blue colours in the absence of host extinction.
+Both \citet{Brout20} and \citet{Mandel17} find that the intrinsic SN colour-luminosity relation ($\beta_{\mathrm{int}}$) has low values of 1.8--2.2, which should dominate at blue colours in the absence of host extinction.
 This is represented with the grey shaded area in Figure~\ref{fig:beta_step}.
-On the other hand, as the colour excess from reddening along the line of sight becomes more important at larger colours, $R_V$ plays an increasingly dominant role, so that the maximum value gets closer to the average extinction law of the MW ($R_V=3.1$; $\beta=4.1$).
-Since our standard \citet{Tripp98} approach combines both components into a single one (even if we divide $\beta$ into several bins), the measured $\beta$ value at blue colours is higher than the actual $\beta_{\mathrm{int}}$, and the maximum measured $\beta$ at redder colours is smaller than the one from the MW.
-This is also predicted by \citet[][see their Figure 3]{Mandel17}.
+On the other hand, as the colour excess from reddening along the line of sight becomes more important at redder colours, $R_V$ plays an increasingly dominant role, so that the maximum value gets closer to the average extinction law of the MW ($R_V=3.1$; $\beta=4.1$).
+Since our standard \citet{Tripp98} approach combines both components into a single one (even if we divide $\beta$ into several bins), the obtained $\beta$ value at blue colours is higher than the actual $\beta_{\mathrm{int}}$, and the maximum measured $\beta$ at redder colours is smaller than the one from the MW.
+This is also predicted by \citet[][see their Fig. 3]{Mandel17}.